ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ## Upgrading through the API

 Similar to provisioning through the API, you need to complete [the necessary steps to use the resource controller API](/docs/services/databases-for-elasticsearch?topic=cloud-databases-provisioning#provisioning-through-the-resource-controller-api) before you can use it to upgrade from a backup.
 Then, send the API a POST request.
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
-You also supply the version, backup ID, and the size parameters.
+You also supply the version and backup ID.
 ```
 curl -X POST \
   https://resource-controller.bluemix.net/v2/resource_instances \